-Denver-based Snooze has been waking up Coloradans (and now residents of nearby states like Texas, Arizona, and California) with its "fresh twists on America's favorite classics" and "creative morning cocktails."
-The energetic a.m. eatery slings a must-try pancake flight, a delectable trio of your choice pancake flavors like blueberry danish, pineapple upside down, and peanut butter.
-Plus, 1 percent of sales from each Snooze eatery is donated back to the community, so you can feel extra good about indulging.
+Denver-based Snooze has been waking up Coloradans (and now residents of nearby states such as Texas, Arizona, and California) with its "fresh twists on America's favorite classics" and "creative morning cocktails."
+The energetic a.m. eatery slings a must-try pancake flight, a delectable trio of your-choice pancake flavors such as blueberry danish, pineapple upside-down, and sweet potato.
+Plus, 1% of sales from each Snooze eatery is donated back to the community, so you can feel extra good about indulging.

 For a no-frills breakfast joint with some serious throwback appeal, check out Angelo's Luncheonette, which has been in business since 1967.
 The classic neighborhood corner diner with Elvis memorabilia and quick, friendly counter and booth service will make you feel like you've stepped back in time.
 This family spot slings a mean made-to-order spicy Italian sausage and cheese omelet and keeps the coffee refills coming.

-With more than 30 Keke's Breakfast Cafe locations -- and 13 more in the works -- you're bound to stumble upon memorable dessert-for-breakfast food in Florida.
-The diner-style eateries feature an extensive menu of made-from-scratch dishes, including 11 waffle and 10 French toast varieties.
+With nearly 50 Keke's Breakfast Cafe locations — and more in the works — you're bound to stumble upon memorable dessert-for-breakfast food in Florida.
+The diner-style eateries feature an extensive menu of made-from-scratch dishes, including 11 waffle and 11 French toast varieties.
 The Florida Waffle comes topped with fresh strawberries, banana, blueberries, and powdered sugar while the Piña Colada Stuffed French Toast is filled with pineapple, coconut, and cream cheese.

 Atlanta's West Egg Cafe, named in honor of "The Great Gatsby," puts its own delicious spin on Southern-style breakfast food.
 That means sour cream pancakes with syrup and spiced honey butter, pimiento cheese and bacon omelets with a biscuit, and Georgia's award-winning shrimp and grits served with a poached egg, spicy pork andouille sausage, and pan-roasted okra.
 Morning, y'all!